Hello and welcome.

 Horses are unique and wonderful.
 As we bring them into our world our perceptions, expectations and views of the world can often clash with their innate needs and expectations with sometimes confusing results.

-My primary goal is helping people find unity with their four-legged friends through understanding, awareness and empathy.
-I am a certified and accredited behaviourist specialising in horses and dogs.
+My goal is helping people find unity with their four-legged friends through understanding, awareness and empathy.
+I am a certified and accredited behaviourist specialising in horses.
 In addition I have studied extensively ‘anthrozoology’ – the dynamics of human relationships with other animals (Masters degree from Exeter University).
 My interest is in empathic awareness and understanding recognsing the difference between cognitive and emotional empathy.
 As Einstein said ‘we cannot only know’ meaning we cannot only apply science, conversely we cannot only apply ‘feeling’ – we must have both.

 My role is helping you find the “feeling” and “knowing” together – that’s where unity and deep bonds with our animal friends are found.